nanoporetech/rerio/README.rst

 .. |copy| unicode:: 0xA9 .. copyright sign

-Megalodon is distributed under the terms of the Oxford Nanopore Technologies, Ltd.  Public License, v.
+Rerio is distributed under the terms of the Oxford Nanopore Technologies, Ltd.  Public License, v.
 1.0.
 If a copy of the License was not distributed with this file, You can obtain one at http://nanoporetech.com